NishchayAnand/software-engineering/Java/Java Core/Multithreading/Interview Questions.md

 It's important to note that thread priorities might help you influence the scheduler, but they still **don't offer any guarantee**.
 We recommend that you use priorities only if you want to influence performance, but never, ever reliy on them for program correctness.

 ---

+**Q3.
+What is the difference between running multiple threads on a single-core processor and a multi-core processor?**

+When a program with multiple threads is running on a multi-core processor, multiple threads can truly execute concurrently on different cores, leading to significant performance gains.

+When running on a single core, the operating system can rapidly switch between threads, giving the illusion of concurrency.
+This context switching comes with some overhead, but it allows the program to make progress on multiple tasks seemingly at the same time.

+---

+**Q4.
+Difference between Class and Object locks?**

+Locks, also known as synchronizers, are mechanisms used to control access to shared resources between threads.
+They prevent multiple threads from modifying the same data simultaneously, which can lead to data corruption or inconsistencies.

+**Class Lock:** A class level lock is achieved by **using the `synchronized` keyword with `static` methods in a class.** This lock restricts any thread from entering any static synchronized method of that class.

+- **Object Lock:** An object level lock is achieved by **using the `synchronized` keyword with `instance` methods or `code blocks`** within a class.
+This lock restricts other threads from entering synchronized methods or blocks on the same object instance.

+---